 It also is much less likely to be successful, as many people find the symptoms of withdrawal associated with drug and alcohol detox too much to handle and will often relapse mid-detox.
-This also raises the risk of accidentally overdosing, which frequently occurs when someone relapses and takes a much larger dose of a substance than they usually would to try and find relief from extreme withdrawal symptoms.
+This also raises the risk of accidentally overdosing, which frequently occurs when someone relapses and takes a much larger dose of a substance than they usually would to try and get relief from extreme withdrawal symptoms.

-Choosing medical detoxification at a professional rehab or detox center removes these potential problems by having dedicated staff available to administer medications that can help ease the symptoms of withdrawal and make them more manageable.
-Through medical maintenance therapy, the withdrawal process can be made much more achievable, with the minimal amount of pain or discomfort.
+Choosing medical detoxification at a professional rehab or detox center removes these potential problems by having a dedicated staff available to administer medications that can help ease the symptoms of withdrawal and make them more manageable.
+Through medical maintenance therapy, the withdrawal process can be made much more achievable, with the minimum amount of pain or discomfort.

 If someone chooses an inpatient medical detox specifically, it also eliminates the possibility of a mid-detox relapse, as they will be removed from their environment and placed under 24-7 monitoring.

-Undergoing medical detox at a professional treatment center also means that a doctor can utilize a tapering schedule to slowly wean people off the substance they have become dependent on.
-Instead of trying to quit cold turkey and enduring the stress this puts on the body, tapering instead carefully lowers the dosage over time until it is safe to stop using drugs or alcohol without the danger of triggering a seizure or other medical complication.
+Undergoing medical detox at a professional treatment center also means that a doctor can start a tapering schedule to slowly wean people off the substance they have become dependent on.
+Instead of trying to quit cold turkey and enduring the stress this puts on the body, tapering instead carefully lowers the dosage over time until it is safe to stop using drugs or alcohol without the danger of triggering a seizure or other medical complications.

-However, rapid detox is expensive, typically not covered by insurance, and often extremely risky.
+However, rapid detox is expensive, typically not covered by insurance, and often risky.
 Numerous studies have questioned the actual effectiveness of rapid detox and documented heart attacks, seizures, and other severe complications, many of which have been fatal.